Qvineox/domain-threat-intelligence-api-mirror/readme.md

 be worth using or migrating to project-layout.
 Other-wise, it might be worth considering.
 Let’s look at this layout and see what the main directories are:

 - `/cmd` - The main source files.
-The main.go of a foo application should live in /cmd/foo/main.go.
-    - `/core` - Main application logic.
-Holds all business processes.
+    - `/core` - Main application code.
         - `/entities` - Core domain model of the application.
         - `/repos` - Repositories to manipulate stored data.
         - `/services` - Defines domain logic using domain models.
-- `/internal` - Private code that we don’t want others importing for their applications or libraries.
+- `/internal` - Private code not importing to other applications or libraries.
-- `/pkg` - Public code that we want to expose to others.
+- `/pkg` - Public code exposed to others.
 - `/test` - Additional external tests and test data.
 - `/configs` - Configuration files.
 - `/docs` - Design and user documents.